-Target met - The Office provided 78% of its reports to government agencies by the agreed upon dates (2019: 78%).
-Exhibit 7- Percentage of Reports Provided to Government Agencies by Agreed Upon Dates from 2016 to 2020 shows the Office provided most reports to government agencies by agreed upon dates.
+Target met - The Office provided 75% of its reports to government agencies by the agreed upon dates (2020: 78%).
+Exhibit 7- Percentage of Reports Provided to Government Agencies by Agreed Upon Dates from 2017 to 2021 shows the Office provided most reports to government agencies by agreed upon dates.
+The COVID-19 pandemic adversely impacted, to some extent, the timeliness of the Office's work.
 The Office continues to work on improving the timeliness of its issuance of reports (management letters) to agencies even though auditee survey responses reflect agencies are satisfied with the responsiveness of the Office's work.